Honey Cake

 8

 Oh boy, do I have a special treat for you today.
-Everyone loves cake.
-There is no question about that, and this Honey Cake is sweet, and oh so delicious.
-It seriously is such a tasty sweet treat with ingredients you can feel good about.
+Everyone loves cake, there is no question about that, and this Honey Cake is sweet and oh so delicious.
+It is seriously such a tasty sweet treat with ingredients you can feel good about.

 Easy Honey Cake with a slice out of it and topped with lush red strawberries.